Table of contents

 Virus genome – Baltimore classification

 The most common classification is based on the viral nucleic acid and its replication.
-The Baltimore classification distinguishes between DNA and RNA, single- and double-stranded, and whether the genetic information can be used directly or requires transcription or insertion into the host genome (fig. 2).2 As many diagnostic methods detect the presence of virus genome, its nature has to be considered when preparing the genomic material for testing.
+The Baltimore classification distinguishes between DNA and RNA, single- and double-stranded, and whether the genetic information can be used directly or requires transcription or insertion into the host genome (fig. 2).2 As many diagnostic virus detection methods reveal the presence of virus genome, its nature has to be considered when preparing the genomic material for testing.

 Group I: Double-stranded DNA (dsDNA) viruses